Catesby Tunnel: Description

 The tunnel, its portals and air shafts are all lined and faced with hard Staffordshire blue brick and a total of about 30 million bricks were used.
 The tunnel has five air shafts; four are in Catesby parish and each has a diameter of 10 ft.
 The fifth is in the neighbouring parish of Hellidon, and has a diameter of 15 ft for greater airflow.
-About 2900000 cuyd of material was dug out to make the tunnel, which is straight throughout due to the GCR being built for speed and on a rising gradient of 1:176 to the south.
+About 2900000 cuyd of material was dug out to make the tunnel, which is straight throughout due to the Great Central Railway (GCR) being built for speed and on a rising gradient of 1:176 to the south.

 History

-Construction

-The Great Central Railway intended its London Extension to pass through Catesby parish in a cutting.
+The Great Central Railway (GCR) intended its London Extension to pass through Catesby parish in a cutting.
 However, the occupant of Catesby House, Henry Attenborough, owned much of the land in the parish and insisted that the line pass beneath it in a tunnel to preserve the landscape.
 Thomas Oliver & Son of Horsham was the contractor to build the Rugby Central — Woodford Halse section of the line.
-The first 44 yd from the north portal were dug using Cut-and-cover, with the remainder built by sinking nine construction shafts in 1895 (a Roman cinerary urn was found in one shaft), and completed the tunnel in May 1897.
+The first 44 yd from the north portal were dug using cut-and-cover, with the remainder built by sinking nine construction shafts in 1895 (a Roman cinerary urn was found in one shaft), and completed the tunnel in May 1897.
 Unlike the tunnel construction of the earlier Victorian era, excavation was able to be accelerated through the use of Ruston steam navvies instead of being entirely dug by hand.
 The first services to use the tunnel were coal trains, which started running on 25 July 1898.
 The line opened fully on 15 March 1899.

-Operation and closure

 On 4 January 1906 a rail on the Down track broke and derailed an afternoon express from Marylebone to Manchester Piccadilly with about 50 passengers aboard.
 The train was travelling at about 60 mph and tore up about 440 yd of track before it came to a halt.
 All five coaches were derailed and the last coach fouled the Up track, on which a goods train was due.
 The crew of the express acted to protect their train: the driver placed a detonator on one rail of the Up track and the guard sounded the train whistle, both of which gave the crew of the approaching Up goods enough warning to stop short of the wreckage.

-British Railways closed the Great Central Main Line through the tunnel on 5 September 1966, and the track was lifted shortly thereafter.
+British Railways closed the Great Central Main Line (GCML) through the tunnel on 5 September 1966, and the track was lifted shortly thereafter.
 With the withdrawal of a maintenance regime after closure, a blocked drain exacerbated water ingress such that a foot or more of floodwater filled some parts of the tunnel.